MarkAD88/aoc2024/README.md

 finally found the error.... when flipping a value from + to - I was multiplying by 1 instead of -1.
 Stupid typo cost me big.
 Again.
 I'm sensing a pattern. :smiley:

-Part 2 should have been a 5 minute solve but I my result kept coming back too low.
+Part 2 should have been a 5 minute solve but my result kept coming back too low.
 The sample input was giving me the correct answer but the full input was not.

 Finally found the issue when I reread the instructions and saw:

 > including the antinodes that appear on every antenna: